You need a “Stress Less” rather than a “Stressful” Holiday Countdown Calendar for this Christmas Season

 December 5 – ($ and T) – Save money and time by using Hip2Save’s website or mobile app.
 Hip2Save is a deal compiler with a daily summary of what are some of the best deals in stores and on the internet.
 Personally, I have saved so much money using this app!

-December 6- (MM) – Que up the Hallmark Channels “Countdown to Christmas” and get in a festive mood!
+December 6- (MM) – Que up the Hallmark Channels “Countdown to Christmas” for 2024 and get in a festive mood!
 If you are looking for recommendations for what to watch with the family, check out “The Best Holiday Movies to Watch Every Year“ for Christmas movie suggestions or “The Best Holiday TV Shows to Watch Every Year“ for Christmas TV Shows.

 December 7 – (T) – Invest a little time now to save time later by utilizing your slow cooker or other time saving methods.
 At Living Well Spending Less 10 Meals in an Hour, they have freezer meals down to a science and have the recipes to prep 10 meals in an hour.

-December 9 – ($ and T) – Start looking for grocery deals for the big meals and baking.
-If you see butter go on sale, go ahead and buy it and save it for later, etc. If you are able to utilize a meal planning service like Emeals, use your phone to select the items from a grocery service and then just pick them up ready to go.
+December 9 – ($ and T) – Prepare for Christmas now and start looking for grocery deals for the big meals and baking.
+If you see butter go on sale, go ahead and buy it and save it for later, etc.

-If you would like to know more on how to make this work for your family, see the article “Make Life Easier – Easy Meals“.
-You can save yourself easily about 2 hours per week (planning/shopping), not to mention saving money on the impulse shopping (and the stress of waiting in long lines during the holiday season!).
+You can save yourself easily about 2 hours per week (planning/shopping).
+Not to mention saving money on the impulse shopping (and the stress of waiting in long lines during the holiday season!).

-You are halfway there – You can do this!
+You are halfway there – you can do this!

 December 11 – (P) – Have a “mobile” Christmas unit ready of things you can do in the car while you are waiting in the pick up lines that will help you get ahead.
 Include a cookbook for meal planning, catalogs to shop from, seasonal magazines for inspiration, Christmas Cards, etc.